Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 Here, we use \Planck\ data to find preferred ionization fraction trajectories $X_{\rm e}(z)$ composed of low-order perturbation eigenmodes to the standard history ($X_{\rm e}$-modes).
 The $X_{\rm e}$-modes are constructed through the eigen-decomposition of the inverse of the Fisher information matrix for base \LCDM\ (the six cosmological parameters and the nuisance parameters) and recombination perturbation parameters \citep[see][for details]{Farhang2011}.
 This procedure allows us to estimate the errors on the eigenmode amplitudes, $\mu_i$, providing a rank ordering of the $X_{\rm e}$-modes and their information content.

 The first three $X_{\rm e}$-modes for \planckall\ are illustrated in Fig.~\ref{modes-Xe-vis}, together with their impact on the differential visibility function.
 Figure~\ref{modes-cls} shows the response of the CMB temperature and polarization power spectra to these eigenmodes.
 The first mode mainly leads to a change in the width and height of the Thomson visibility function (bottom panel of Fig.~\ref{modes-Xe-vis}).
-This implies less diffusion damping, which is also reflected in the modifications to the CMB power spectra (cf.\ Fig.~\ref{modes-cls}).
-The second mode causes the visibility maximum to shift towards higher redshifts for $\mu_2>0$ (bottom panel of Fig.~\ref{modes-Xe-vis}).
-This leads to a shift of the CMB extrema to smaller scales; however, for roughly constant width of the visibility function it also introduces less damping at small scales (cf.\ Fig.~\ref{modes-cls}).
-The third mode causes a combination of changes in both the position and width of the visibility function, with a pronounced effect on the location of the acoustic peaks (cf.\ Fig.~\ref{modes-cls}).
+This implies less diffusion damping, which is also reflected in the modifications to the CMB power spectra (as shown in Fig.~\ref{modes-cls}).
+The second mode causes the visibility maximum to shift towards higher redshifts for $\mu_2>0$, which leads to a shift of the CMB extrema to smaller scales; however, for roughly constant width of the visibility function it also introduces less damping at small scales.
+The third mode causes a combination of changes in both the position and width of the visibility function, with a pronounced effect on the location of the acoustic peaks.
 For the analysis of \planck\ data combinations, we only use $X_{\rm e}$-modes that are optimized for \planckall.

 We modified \COSMOMC\ to estimate the mode amplitudes.
 The results for \planckall+BAO are presented in Table~\ref{xe-mcmc-2}.
 Although all mode amplitudes are consistent with standard recombination, adding the second $X_{\rm e}$-mode causes mild shifts in $H_0$ and $\tau$.
 For \planckTT, we find $\mu_1= -0.11 \pm 0.51$ and $\mu_2=-0.23 \pm 0.50$, using the \planckall\ eigenmodes, again consistent with the standard recombination scenario.
 Adding the polarization data improves the errors by more than a factor of 2.
 However, the mode amplitudes are insensitive to the addition of external data.